 - Capsular contracture - This is hardening of the scar tissue around the implant, this does not occur immediately after surgery but can occur years later, especially if radiation is needed.

-- Implant rupture - The implant might rupture causing the liquid to leak from the shell.
+- Implant rupture - The implant might rupture, causing the liquid to leak from the shell.

 Another rare complication is development of Breast Implant Associated-Anaplastic Large Cell Lymphoma (BIA-ALCL).
 It is a rare form of lymphoma associated with the scar tissue surrounding the implant.
 It is curable by removing the implant and scar tissue.

-What to expect after a breast reconstruction surgery?
+What can I expect after breast reconstruction?

 Immediately after the surgery, you will feel a bit groggy and perhaps nauseous.
 This is due to the anaesthesia.
 If you have had a flap reconstruction, you may be warded in a high-dependency area so we can keep a close eye on your flap and your condition.
 When everything is fine, you'll be transferred to the normal ward the next day.